Questions and Answers

 Should we consider a biracial or transracial placement?

 You should certainly consider it, but only if you have carefully thought about how the adoption of a biracial or transracial child will fit into your immediate family, extended family and community.
 Whether such an adoption is a good decision for you is a decision only you can make.

 Can I adopt as a single man?

 Adopting as a single man or single woman can be harder than adopting as a married couple; however, both single men and single woman are accepted by many domestic child adoption agencies.
-In an international adoption many countries allow singles to adopt but they are much more strict in allowing single men as opposed to singe women.
-Some countries like China do not allow singles to adopt?
+In an international adoption many countries allow singles to adopt but they are much stricter in allowing single men as opposed to singe women.

 I am 47 and my husband is 58.
 Are we too old to adopt?

 The U.S. states do not normally limit the age of an adopting person or couple.
 However, many adoption agencies have age and other adoption requirements.
 You will need to call several agencies until you find one that does not limit the age of the adopting persons.
 Also be aware that a birth mother or birth father may put a limit on the age of the persons who will be adopting their child.
 International adoption could be more of a problem since many countries have upper age limits on adopting persons.